PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter3.md

 In the context of ISO 9001:2015, the section on **Terms and Definitions** is crucial for ensuring a clear and consistent understanding of the terminology used throughout the standard.
 This section typically references ISO 9000:2015, which provides detailed definitions and explanations of the key concepts and terms relevant to quality management systems (QMS).

-## Importance of Terms and Definitions
+## IMPORTANCE OF TERMS AND DEFINITIONS

 1. **Consistency**: